fincht96/Graphics-Output-Device/README.md

 - File system management software, the implementation of software that allows the microprocessor to interface and access files on the storage medium device that is formatted to a specific file system by the digital camera.
 E.g. allowing the microcontroller to read a file from a FAT file system implemented on a digital storage medium.

+*Display device interface:*

+ - Hardware interface, the physical hardware implementation for the display interface between the microprocessor and the display device.
+E.g. the physical adapter for connection between the display and microcontroller, for a VGA implementation a D-Sub 15 in connector will be required.

+- Software interface, the implementation of software with the correct circuit timing and signal output characteristics allowing for image data to be sent, in real time, from the microcontroller to the connected display device.
+E.g. the VGA display standard signal times and the data packet format for data transfer between the microcontroller and the display device.

+*User interface:*

+- Hardware interface, the physical hardware implementation to allow the user to interact with and access the specific functionality of the device.
+E.g. a switch to allow the user to reset the device, providing buttons to allow user to select between image files on the digital storage medium.

+- Software interface, the graphical user interface software implementation that enables user interaction via the user hardware interface.
+This interface enables the user to view in real time, via the display, the effect of their input interaction.
+E.g. the user will be able to view, via the display, selected files on the digital storage medium.

+*Data conversion interface:*

+- Hardware interface, the external hardware required for the storing of the converted image data ready for output to the display device interface.
+E.g. external SRAM memory chips with sufficient storage to act as a buffer to hold the image data ready for output to the display device interface.

+- Software interface, the software required for reading and converting the image file data read from the digital storage medium to a format that can be displayed to a display via the display device interface.
+E.g. software to convert an image file stored on the digital storage medium to a format that can be output to the display device interface by the microcontroller.

+*System management controller:*

+- Software, the implementation of a management controller system that enables and manages the interactions between the user interface, digital storage medium interface, data conversion interface and the display device interface.